marco-hmc/codeRepo/1_notes/0_frontEnd/js/en.javascript.info-master/1-js/04-object-basics/03-garbage-collection/article.md

 # Garbage collection

-Memory management in JavaScript is performed automatically and invisibly to us.
-We create primitives, objects, functions...
-All that takes memory.

-What happens when something is not needed any more?
-How does the JavaScript engine discover it and clean it up?

 ## Reachability

-The main concept of memory management in JavaScript is *reachability*.

 Simply put, "reachable" values are those that are accessible or usable somehow.
 They are guaranteed to be stored in memory.

 1. There's a base set of inherently reachable values, that cannot be deleted for obvious reasons.

-    For instance:

     - The currently executing function, its local variables and parameters.
     - Other functions on the current chain of nested calls, their local variables and parameters.